- Simple explanation of electric van pros and cons

 New player the London Electric Vehicle Company (LEVC) was also set to build one, but has recently cancelled the project.

 The Ford hybrid van (above) is based on the hugely popular Transit Custom, and uses a range-extender plug-in petrol-electric hybrid drivetrain.
-It’s currently on trial in the UK and in Spain but Ford has made no secret of the fact that it is going on sale in the UK – it showed off the production version at the 2018 IAA Commercial Vehicles show, and then announced the pricing at the 2019 CV Show.
+Ford first showed the final production version at the 2018 IAA Commercial Vehicles show, and then announced the pricing at the 2019 CV Show.

 The design means this has a battery pack big enough to deliver several miles of electric only driving (30, officially), assuming you’ve charged it before setting off; once the batteries run out the petrol engine comes on, not to drive the wheels but to provide more energy for the electric motor.